Justin Fairfax: Campaign

 Fairfax's opposition to the Atlantic Coast and Mountain Valley pipelines led to him being omitted from a small number of campaign flyers that were distributed by the campaign for Democratic gubernatorial nominee Ralph Northam.
-These flyers were released at the request of Laborers' International Union of North America (LIUNA), which supports the pipeline - LIUNA had endorsed Northam (and Northam's running mate for attorney general, Mark Herring, who was included on the flyer), but not Fairfax.
-As Fairfax is black, while Northam and Herring are both white, some activists criticized the Northam campaign's decision to accommodate LIUNA's request.
+These flyers were released at the request of Laborers' International Union of North America (LIUNA), which supports the pipeline – LIUNA had endorsed Northam (and Northam's running mate for attorney general, Mark Herring, who was included on the flyer), but not Fairfax.
+As Fairfax was black, while Northam and Herring are both white, some activists criticized the Northam campaign's decision to accommodate LIUNA's request.

 Fairfax responded to the controversy by saying, "This should not have happened, and it should not happen again, and there needs to be robust investment in making sure that we are communicating with African American voters and we are engaging our base."
 The Fairfax campaign later remarked that the Democratic ticket was "working well together", adding "One piece of literature does not change that."
 All houses that received the LIUNA flyers also received standard campaign flyers including Fairfax.

 In the final days of the campaign, former Virginia governor Douglas Wilder weighed in on the flyer controversy, saying that Fairfax had not "been dealt a good hand".
 Wilder endorsed Fairfax, but never endorsed Northam.
 As the election drew to a close, Fairfax and Vogel aired attack ads against each other.

 Fairfax won the election by 5.5%.
 He became only the second African-American in Virginia history to be elected to statewide office (the first being Douglas Wilder, who served as governor, as well as lieutenant governor).